Lady preparing for yoga

 3. Habits: How They Form And How To Break Them – NPR

-4. How long does it take to change your life, change a habit or to form a new one? – Metro
+4. How long does it take form a habit? – UCL

 5. 7 Proven Steps to Forming Habits That Last – Psychology Today